-- Host: biber.cosy.sbg.ac.at
+• Host: biber.cosy.sbg.ac.at

-- Port: 5432
+• Port: 5432

-- Database: dbtuning\ss2018
+• Database: dbtuning_ss2020

-- User/Password: you should have received them via email
+• User/Password: you should have received them via email

-The database server (biber.cosy.sbg.ac.at) is accessible only from inside the university network.
+The database server (biber.cosy.sbg.ac.at) is accessible only from within the university network.
 If you would like to work from home, please connect to fanny.cosy.sbg.ac.at via ssh.
-Java and the PostgreSQL client as well as Python are installed on this machine.
+Java, the PostgreSQL client, and Python are installed on this machine.